012090120901209/ahk-mcp/CODE_EXECUTION.md

 # Code execution with MCP: Building more efficient agents

+> **Project Note:** The on-disk wrapper implementation that mirrors this article now lives in `docs/CODE_EXECUTION_BRIDGE.md` and the `code-execution/` directory.
+Regenerate the wrappers with `npm run codeexec:generate` whenever tool definitions change, then rerun `npm run build` to keep Claude/ChatGPT workspaces in sync.

 Published&nbsp;Nov 04, 2025

 Direct tool calls consume context for each definition and result.
 Agents scale better by writing code to call tools instead.
 Here's how it works with MCP.